 Types of Home Loans Available from Caliber Home Loans

 Caliber offers home loans for both purchasing and refinancing.
 There are countless products to choose from.
 Let’s take a look at what’s available for home buyers.

 Conventional Loan Products

 Conventional loans: These are typically reserved for borrowers with higher credit scores and a solid employment background.
 You can choose between a fixed rate and an adjustable rate to suit your financing needs.

 HomeStyle Renovation: This product can be used on existing properties as well as new construction.
 You can finance funding for renovations and repairs up to 50% of the post-renovation value.

 HomeReady: From Fannie Mae, this program is designed for borrowers with limited income.
-You’re also allowed to receive financial help from your family or employer, plus take advantage of a 3% down payment.
+You’re also allowed to receive financial help from your family or employer, plus take advantage of a 3% minimum down payment.

-Jumbo Loans: If you need a mortgage either for a luxury property or a high-cost area, then a jumbo loan from Caliber Home Loans could work.
-You could borrow as much as $2.5 million and down payments start as low as 5%.
+Jumbo Loans: If you need a mortgage for a luxury property or a high-cost area, then a jumbo loan from Caliber Home Loans could work.
+You could borrow as much as $2.5 million, and down payments start as low as 5%.
 Plus, you can pick a fixed rate, adjustable rate, or interest-only payments.